REVISED 03.06.21 – 90% of us, pro and home chefs alike, have cooked eggs, one of the most common foods on the planet, wrong. For generations!

 A tremendous amount of steam is created by heating one egg: 30 litres/32 quarts worth!

-That steam from water in the egg itself is what cooks the proteins in the egg.
-The amino acids that make up the proteins fold in on themselves in part when they cook, forming web-like lattices, little pockets.
+That steam from water in the egg, itself, is what cooks the proteins in the egg.
+The amino acids that make up the egg’s proteins fold in on themselves, in part, when they cook, forming web-like lattices, little pockets.

-The pockets trap steam and expand, which makes the egg rise.
+Those pockets trap steam.
+That makes the protein lattices expand, which, in-turn, makes the egg rise.

 68/154 GIVES YOUR EGGS A LITTLE MORE